Role

 Jonathan's main research interests lie in the broad fields of criminal justice and transitional justice.
 In particular, his research focuses on the rights of vulnerable parties, the construction of victims' rights as human rights, restorative justice, and criminal evidence.

 Much of Jonathan's recent research has been strongly orientated towards socio-legal and theoretical perspectives.
 In particular, he has focused on deconstructing the nature of victims’ rights against the emergence of international trial norms and the expanding parameters of human rights law.
 He is particularly interested in analyses of the parallels between victims of state crime and abuse of power and victims of so-called ‘ordinary’ or ‘horizontal’ crime.
-Jonathan is currently engaged as a co-investigator on a major 3-year project funded by Nuffield, 'Mapping the Changing Face of Cross-Examination'.
+Jonathan was recently part of a research team exploring changes to criminal advocacy across the UK and Ireland.
+The Final Report, 'Mapping the Changing Face of Cross-Examination' was published in February 2024, with a monograph due to be published in 2025 by Bristol University Press.

 External activity